ishandwade/eternalabs-order-execution-engine/README.md

 * Liquidity depth
 * Price movement during routing and execution

-This makes them an excellent vehicle for modeling slippage, execution uncertainty, and real-time coordination between distributed systems.
+This makes them an excellent vehicle for modeling slippage, execution uncertainty, and real-time coordination between distributed systems and thats why here were using market orders

 ---